dcomtois/summarytools/README.md

 ## Using by() to Show Results By Groups

-With `freq()` and `descr()`, you can use *R*’s base function `by()` to have statistics split by a ventilation variable (which must be categorical). *R*’s `by()` function returns a `list` containing as many *summarytools* objects as there are categories in our ventilation variable.
-To propertly display the content present in that list, we use the `view()` function.
-Not doing so would give somewhat messy and redundant results.
+With `freq()` and `descr()`, you can use *R*’s base function `by()` to show statistics split by a ventilation / categorical variable. *R*’s `by()` function returns a `list` containing as many *summarytools* objects as there are categories in our ventilation variable.

+To propertly display the content present in that list, **we use the `view()` function**.
+Using `print()`, while technically correct, will not give as much satisfactory results.

 #### Example